bybu74/POWER-CALCULATOR/README:_EN.md

 DEVICE START TIME = The time period during which the export value exceeds  Cx MAX DEVICE CONSUMPTION + Cx POSITIVE DIFFERENCE this condition triggers the start of consumer Cx.

 DEVICE STOP TIME The time period during which the export value is below the value Cx NEGATIVE DIFFERENCE This condition stops consumer Cx.

-COOL / HEAT =General configuration for air conditioning mode:
+COOL/HEAT =General configuration for air conditioning mode: COOL ,HEAT

-COOL
-HEAT
-DEVICE ORDER

-Defines the startup order of the devices.
+DEVICE ORDER =Defines the startup order of the devices.

 Examples: